 A taxpayer whose income tax has been withheld may pay, or request a refund of, the amount of tax that has been under- or over-withheld, as the case may be.
-A claim for a refund must be submitted to the tax authority within three years from the last day of the year in which the excess amount was withheld.
+A claim for a refund must be submitted to the tax authority within three years from the last day of the time limit prescribed by law for filing the tax return (or from 31 March of the year following that in which the tax was withheld.)

 Thailand applies a self-assessment system in collecting taxes.
-Taxpayers are required to declare their tax liabilities in the specified tax returns (PND 90, PND 91) and pay the tax due at the time of filing.
+Taxpayers are required to declare their tax liabilities in the prescribed tax returns and pay the tax due at the time of filing.